 The Academy has considerable reliance on continued government funding through the EFA.
-In the period ended 31 August 2013 100% of the Academy's revenue funding is government funded, and it is envisaged the majority of income for the foreseeable future will be derived from public sources.
+In the period ended 31 August 2014 a significant proportion of the Academy's revenue is DfE/EFA funded, and it is envisaged the majority of income for the foreseeable future will be derived from public sources.